 Fertiliser storage and handling is a major consideration throughout the distribution chain.

-FIAS (Fertiliser Industry Assurance Scheme) has been developed to help the industry manage the safety, security and traceability of all fertilisers and here at CF we help our farmers operate to their requirements by providing advice and Safety Packs.
+FIAS (Fertiliser Industry Assurance Scheme) has been developed to help the industry manage the safety, security and traceability of all fertilisers and here at CF we help farmers operate to their requirements by providing advice and Safety Packs on request.

 Ensure all staff are aware of the risks and know what to do in an emergency if fertiliser is involved in a fire: